mrconter1/PullRequestBenchmark/README.md

 ## Exclusion Policy

 It is crucial that any foundation models trained with this dataset explicitly exclude the repository and its code to prevent any bias or overfitting.
 This ensures the integrity and the generalizability of the model's decision-making capabilities.

-## Getting Started

-To utilize the PullRequestBenchmark for training or evaluating your LLM, follow these steps:

-1. **Clone the Repository**: Access the latest version of the dataset and evaluation tools.
-2. **Dataset Preparation**: Familiarize yourself with the dataset structure and prepare your model's training environment accordingly.
-3. **Model Training**: Integrate the dataset into your model's training regime, ensuring to adhere to the exclusion policy.
-4. **Evaluation**: Use the provided evaluation framework to assess your model's performance against the benchmark.

 ## Benchmark Input and Output